IBM/watson-automation/README.md

 ## Happy Path

-The steps below describe the 'happy path' for developers and operation engineers to deploy a simple Watson NLP scenario on OpenShift as easily as possible.
-At the end of the happy path the following infrastructure, service and application components will have been deployed:
+The steps below describe the "happy path" for developers and operation engineers to deploy a simple Watson NLP scenario on OpenShift as easily as possible.
+At the end of the happy path the following infrastructure, service, and application components will have been deployed:

 1. Managed OpenShift cluster on the IBM Cloud on VPC ([screenshot](documentation/screenshots/ibm-cloud-01.png))
 2. ArgoCD running in the OpenShift cluster ([screenshot](documentation/screenshots/argocd-03.png))